MnSCU Administrator Hiring Procedures

 - Window of application for national searches open a minimum of 30 days.

-- Notice of Vacancy (NOV)
+- Notice of Vacancy (NOV) template

 - The NOV is drafted by the Hiring Manager from position responsibilities and qualifications contained in the position description.
 Hiring Manager provides the Search Committee Chair with a copy of the current approved Position Description (PD) along with the NOV.
 Ads for professional publications and newspapers are written based on the NOV.